Jeanetic/data-analyst-portfolio/README.md

-# Jean Nguyen - Data Analyst Portfolio
+# Quyen Nguyen - Data Analyst Portfolio

 Thank you for visiting my data analyst portfolio!
 I’m dedicated to turning raw data into meaningful insights.
 Take a look at a short summary of my data journey and brief descriptions of the projects in each folder.
 Let’s get started!